dailyideas/mobile-flashcards/README.md

     - Increase / decrease the probability of the flashcard being seleted by the bot for random flashcard pop ups.
 - Parameters:
     - *key*: The *key* or the *ID* of the flashcard you want to have the priority changed.
     - *value*: The value to be added to the flashcard's current priority.
 If you want to reduce the priority, provide a negative value.
+If the value is not provided, *1* is assumed.
 - Reply from bot:
     - The *key* of the flashcard with priority changed.